 Before I get to that, some people might be wondering, “Well, why would I want to see earnings per page?”
-If you’re kind of new to this AdSense stuff, it’s like, “Great, I can see it per page, but how is that actionable?
-How does that really help me?”
+If you’re kind of new to this AdSense stuff and recently got approval, it may not seem like a necessity.

 Generally speaking, the top 10 pages that get the most traffic are the ones that will make you the most money.
 Within those, some will make you more money than others.
 They’re not usually equaled out in a baseline where each page makes X amount of dollars per month.
 That’s not how it works.

 So, optimizing your top 10 pages for ad revenue is one of the best ways to increase revenue—it’s what I did for my own websites.
 One of the first things I do after I have traffic, is I look at the page and say, “Okay, can I optimize this for more revenue?”

 You need to test ad sizes and ad placements; there are many different things you need to do in order to make this work effectively.
 The point is, you want to make sure you’re monitoring how much you’re making from ads on your top 10 pages, and then you test different things to see if you can increase that (and hopefully not decrease it).

 I’ve also made a video that talks about how I increased my Google AdSense earnings by about 30% pretty quickly, so you can check that out as well.
 If you’re thinking, “Well, I’ve got the ads up there, but I don’t really want to deal with testing all these different things,” then you can join Ezoic or use Google auto ads.

 I’ve talked about Ezoic before, but it is a platform that uses artificial intelligence to test different ad placements and ad sizes for you, so you don’t have to do all the manual stuff that I refer to in my own videos.
 At the end of the day, you kind of have to decide which one is best for you and just go with it.

 How to Find Out Ad Earnings by Page